johnh865/americans4representation/src/site/resources.md

 * [Vote Smart](https://votesmart.org/) - This website attempts to help people find which candidates they agree with the most.

 * [Vote Matrix](http://www.votematrix.com/) - Interesting for-profit website that also tries to help you construct your ideal ballot.

+* [CrowdPAC](https://www.crowdpac.com/) - A left-leaning website that tries to outsource political campaigns.